 The aviation and aerospace sectors are industries like no other and have seen a tremendous amount of change in a relatively short space of time.
 It has never been more important to not only navigate existing and emerging risks, but to capitalise on the opportunities that are arising in this evolving and expanding area.
-At Oracle we provide a fast and responsive approach to accommodate the needs of a fast moving industry which match the services and need of our clients.
+At Oracle we provide a fast and responsive approach which matches the needs of our clients in this fast-moving industry.

 International

-Because with expert aviation lawyers working in multiple jurisdictions across the globe under a unified leadership, Oracle has the reach and breadth of expertise to match our clients’ ambitions.
+With expert aviation lawyers working in multiple jurisdictions under a unified leadership, Oracle has the reach and breadth of expertise to match our clients’ ambitions.

 At Oracle Law Global, we bring unparalleled industry expertise to aviation and aerospace law.
 Our team has worked on many precedent-setting legal cases in the industry, and we go beyond traditional legal counsel.
 With experience spanning government regulators, in-house airline operations, aeronautical engineering, aircraft and powerplant mechanics, and piloting, we see challenges through our clients’ eyes.